bitcoin-s/bitcoin-s/docs/getting-started.md

 You can try out Bitcoin-S in a REPL in a matter of seconds.
-Run the provided ["try bitcoin-s"](https://github.com/bitcoin-s/bitcoin-s-core/blob/master/try-bitcoin-s.sh) script, which has no dependencies other than an installed JDK.
+Run the provided ["try bitcoin-s"](https://github.com/bitcoin-s/bitcoin-s-core/blob/master/try-bitcoin-s.sh) script, which has no dependencies other than an installed *Java 8*.
 The script downloads and installs [Coursier](https://get-coursier.io/) and uses it to fetch the [Ammonite](https://ammonite.io) REPL and the latest version of Bitcoin-S. It then drops you into immediately into a REPL session.